 Cost of healthcare in Barcelona

 Barcelona's healthcare system exemplifies the high standards of care available in Spain, featuring both public and private sectors.
-The public healthcare system offers extensive coverage, funded through social security contributions, ensuring that residents have access to most healthcare services at little to no direct cost.
+The public healthcare system offers extensive coverage, funded through social security contributions, ensuring that residents can access most healthcare services at little to no direct cost.
 Prescription charges and certain services may incur minimal fees.

 Despite the efficiency of the public healthcare system, some opt for private health insurance to bypass waiting times and access a broader range of services, including dental care for adults, which is not typically covered by the public system.